Greater Columbus Convention Center—Heart of It All Ballroom B—Level 1

 Employees of legitimate insurance companies can also deceive consumers for personal gain.
 For instance, an unscrupulous agent could collect premiums from a customer without delivering the insurance policy to the company.
 The insurance company could cancel or refuse to renew the policy.
 Signs of fraud with reputable companies include the failure to receive an insurance identification card or a copy of the written policy in a timely manner.

-Federal and State Law: Federal law does not distinctly address insurance fraud.
-Instead, it is encompassed by The Violent Crime Control and Law Enforcement Act (1994), giving the federal government jurisdiction over insurance fraud when it affects interstate commerce.
+Federal law does not directly address insurance fraud.
+It is, however, included in the Violent Crime Control and Law Enforcement Act of 1994, which gives the federal government jurisdiction over insurance fraud when it affects interstate commerce.

-Insurance fraud for at least some lines of insurance is a crime in every state and the District of Columbia.
-Thirty states make insurer fraud a specific insurance crime.
-To address specific issues involving criminal activity, 42 states, plus the District of Columbia, have insurance fraud bureaus that investigate claims of illegal insurance activities.
+Insurance fraud is a crime in 48 states and 30 states make insurer fraud a specific insurance crime.
+To address specific issues involving criminal activity, 42 states and the District of Columbia operate insurance fraud bureaus that investigate claims of illegal insurance activities.
 The fraud bureaus employ antifraud and criminal investigators who work closely with federal, state, and local law enforcement officials to prosecute insurance fraud.

 Actions